-Foreign workers (nationals outside of the European Union and Switzerland) generally need to obtain a work permit for stays of over 90 days in Spain, irrespective of their professional level (worker, technician, engineer or executive).
+Foreign workers (nationals outside of the European Union and Switzerland) generally need to obtain a work permit for stays of over ninety (90) days in Spain, irrespective of their professional level (worker, technician, engineer or executive).

-The two main kinds of work permit are: (i) a work permit for transnational rendering of services, which is used by companies which transfer an employee who remains hired by a foreign company, hence subject to the social security and tax regulations of the foreign company and generally lasts for a maximum period of one year, which can be extended to an additional year; and (ii) a regular work permit, which allows working in Spain for a period of time between 90 days and five years, if the person in question is hired by a Spanish company.
+The two main kinds of work permit are: (i) a work permit for transnational rendering of services, which is used by companies which transfer an employee who remains hired by a foreign company, hence subject to the social security and tax regulations of the foreign company and generally lasts for a maximum period of one year, which can be extended to an additional year; and (ii) a regular work permit, which allows the individual to work in Spain for a period between ninety (90) days to five (5) years, if the person in question is hired by a Spanish company.

-Despite all the above, depending on the origin country of the foreigner going to Spain, the application for a visa might also be required for stays shorter than 90 days, so as to allow entrance into the country and the possibility to render services.
+Despite all the above, depending on the origin country, the application for a visa might also be required for stays shorter than ninety (90) days in order to allow the international worker access to the country and the possibility to render services.

 In terms of Social Security, employees in the EU and Switzerland benefit from an EU regulation enabling employees to work throughout the different countries while maintaining their Social Security benefits in the country of origin.
 Similar regimes are foreseen for other countries through bilateral treaties (a treaty having been recently signed with the People's Republic of China).
-In addition, under settled case law, if certain requirements are met, bilateral treaties subscribed between EU Member States improving the current EU Regulation will apply.
+In addition, under settled case law, if certain requirements are met, bilateral treaties subscribed between EU Member States improving the current EU Regulation shall be applicable.